Technius/liuyan/README.md

 # Liuyan

 A lightweight comment server written in Rust.
-Currently a work-in-progress.
+Currently a work-in-progress, not ready for production use.

-TODO:

-- [ ] Thread endpoint
-- [ ] User endpoint
-- [ ] Comment endpoint
-- [ ] Basic posting functionality

 ## Building